guplem/boom/README.md

 2. Navigate to "Activities" (formerly Rich Presence) > "URL Mappings"
 3. Add an entry with the following:
    - Root Mapping: `/`
-   - Target: Your production URL
+   - Target: Your Cloud Run service URL (e.g., `https://boom-service-xxxx-xx.a.run.app`)

 ### Authentication
 For authentication to work properly within Discord, you need to configure OAuth2 redirects:

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Select your application and navigate to the "OAuth2" section
-3. In the "Redirects" section, add your production URL
+3. In the "Redirects" section, add your Cloud Run service URL

 ## Accessing in Discord